KarimAsh11/RAED-arxiv/README.md

 ---

+## 🔥 News

+- **[2025-10-28]** "RAED: Retrieval-Augmented Entity Description Generation for Emerging Entity Linking and Disambiguation" accepted at EMNLP 2025!
+- **[2025-10-28]** Released RAED models for Emerging Entity Description Generation

+---

 ## 📖 Overview

-RAED combines language models (T5, SmolLM2, Llama-3.2) with a retrieval component to generate accurate entity descriptions.
-The system retrieves relevant context passages from Wikipedia and uses them to augment the generation process, improving performance on the entity description generation task.
+RAED combines language models with a retrieval module to generate facutally accurate entity descriptions.
+RAED retrieves relevant context passages from Wikipedia and uses them to augment the generation process, improving performance on the entity description generation task.

 ### ✨ Key Features